evanx/ndeploy-bash/README.md

 }
 ```

+#### Command functions

-Note we use a convention for CLI-capable command functions where e.g. a `c1` prefix means there is `1` argument for this command:
+We use a convention for CLI-capable command functions where e.g. a `c1` prefix means there is `1` argument for this command:
 ```shell
 if [ $# -ge 1 ]
 then